- Local Company Formation

 - lodging a security deposit of VT 5 million (or USD 50,000) with the VFSC.

-The Financial Dealers Licence must be renewed annually with the VFSC.
-Law Partners can assist you with your Financial Dealers Licence application and your annual renewal.
+The Financial Dealers License must be renewed annually with the VFSC.
+Law Partners can assist you with your Financial Dealers License application and your annual renewal.

 Bank Account Assistance